covscript-archives/csman/developing_document.md

     + **Package:** (\w+\\.)\*\w
     + **Version of Package:** (\[0-9\]+\\.){0, 3}(0-9)+\w\*
 ## 3.Function abstraction
-+ **Updating:** update source from server when launching csman so it can get all packages information latest and correctly.
++ **Updating Sources:** update source from server when launching csman so it can get all packages information latest and correctly.
     + Connect to [csman.json](https://csman.info/csman.json) which should guide csman where to access.
     + Then, merge **BaseUrl+Platform.json** and **BaseUrl+Generic.json** as **ONE FILE** that we call it **"source.json"**, two files shouldn't have anything repeated.
         + Two files are online file, the **"source.json"** is local.
         + To get two files, need to use **HttpGet Request** via **Https Protocol**.

 + **Installing:**
     + **Checking:** make sure which package have to install.
-This Part should mentioned again in
+This Part should mentioned again latter
     + **Downloading:** download packages from **source.json -> ContentUrl**.
     + **Decompression:** decompress **zip file** after download.
     + **Fitting Covsript:** write library into **evn_variable** ~~developing...~~